Manchester Baby Simulator

 Background

-The first program to be executed calculated the highest common factor of two integers and ran correctly on the 21st June 1948.
+The first program to be executed looked for the highest factor of one number.
+On 21st June 1948 they were using very small numbers like 19 in the morning, and 3142 in the afternoon.
+The reliability had to be improved before they could run the 2^18 number taking 53 minutes.
 After this date, the experimental machine was expanded upon and led to the development of the Manchester Mark 1 and later the Ferranti computers.
 In preparation for the 50th anniversary of the first program's execution, a replica of the original machine was built at Manchester by a team lead by Christopher Burton a member of the Manchester Computer Conservation Society.
 Christopher was of great help in advising on matters of historical accuracy for this simulator of the Baby.

 The Baby's switch panel, taken in December 1948